 Beverages like coffee, caffeinated soda, and alcohol can increase anxiety and make it hard to go to sleep.
 When a person consumes alcohol right before bedtime, they risk increasing their heart rate, which will keep them up.
 Drinking coffee before going to bed will make sleeping difficult.

 During the lead up to bedtime, drink water.
 However, you don’t want to over drink water as this may lead to frequent bathroom trips that will disturb your sleep.

 A calm mind minimizes anxiety and can improve sleep.
 Having a calm mind is a lot easier said than done.
 However, there are multiple mindfulness techniques and breathing exercises that can help you attain the calm you desire.

 It need not be a drawn-out ordeal.
-For some people, taking a walk for 10 or 15 minutes during the day in nature is all that is needed to give them the tranquility to reduce anxiety and improve sleep.
+For some people, taking a walk for 10 or 15 minutes during the day in nature or using CBD products is all that is needed to give them the tranquility to reduce anxiety and improve sleep.
 Practicing calming techniques during the day will make it easier for your mind and body to relax.

 5. Disconnect From the Phone

 Mobile devices are addictive.
 They offer entertainment and communication of all sorts.
 The problem is that your phone, tablet, and television emit blue light.
 This blue light activates your brain and keeps it awake.

 Many people have fallen into the habit of watching movies, playing games, or even reading on their mobile device to calm down before going to bed.
 However, this does just the opposite.
 It triggers your brain, making it difficult for your brain to disconnect.
 Set an alarm to remind you to turn off your devices before you go to sleep.

 For some people, managing sleep and anxiety is more complicated than following the steps mentioned above.
 If that is the case for you, it may be necessary to talk to a professional.